 - Decisions of the Board are usually made the night of the hearing, but the hearing may be continued, tabled or the decision delayed until a later date.

 - The day after the hearing, the decision of the Board is available by calling (410) 479-8100 after 9:00 a.m.

 - A copy of the Board's decision will be furnished to the Applicant(s) and any other party to the proceeding without charge.

-- For commercial and industrial special use exception applications, eight (8) legible, full and complete copies of all exhibits, including electronic media, to be introduced by the applicant shall be delivered to the office at least fourteen (14) days prior to any hearing.
+- For commercial and industrial special use exception applications, all exhibits to be introduced by the applicant shall be submitted to the office at least fourteen (14) days prior to any hearing.
 The exhibits delivered shall be introduced by the applicant into evidence at the public hearing.
 No other exhibits other than rebuttal shall be permitted to be introduced by the applicant without specific permission given at the public hearing.